CrepeGoat/blog/content/posts/2024-11 dnd-dice-calc-2/index.md

 ## rolling "..." and dropping the *lowest* dice

-While we could repurpose the thinking and problem formulation used before for the "drop highest \(m\) dice" case in order to solve the "drop lowest \(m\) dice" case, there is a simpler solution:
+While we could repeat the thinking and problem formulation used before for the "drop highest \(m\) dice" case in order to solve the "drop lowest \(m\) dice" case, there is a simpler solution:

 - reverse the distribution array of the input *(technically needed for general calculations, but not needed specifically for dice roll distributions)*
 - calculate `roll_kdn_drop_high(k, d, m)`